Home/Breast Procedures/Breast Lift

 What is a Breast Lift?

-A breast lift (mastopexy) procedure is designed to correct the issues associated with sagging breasts – which is technically referred to as “breast ptosis.”
-The development of excess, inelastic breast skin can eventually cause the breasts to descend, leading to a sagging appearance.
+A breast lift (mastopexy) procedure is designed to correct the issues associated with the inferior descent of the nipple in relation to the breast fold and the lower redundant breast tissue – which is technically referred to as “breast ptosis.”
+The development of excess, inelastic breast skin can eventually cause the breasts to descend, leading to a ptotic appearance.
 This may be due to genetics, the natural ageing process, weight loss, pregnancy, and/or environmental factors.
-In minor degrees of ptosis, the sagging may be improved by the insertion of breast implants; however, if the degree of breast ptosis is significant, breast lift surgery may be necessary to correct the position of the nipples and breast tissue and bring them to a higher, more youthful projection.
+In minor degrees of ptosis, the sagging may be addressed by the insertion of breast implants; however, if the degree of breast ptosis is significant, breast lift surgery may be performed to address the position of the nipples and breast tissue and bring them to a higher projection.
 A breast lift can be performed on its own, or a breast lift with implants procedure may be recommended in cases where additional volume is also desired.
-Occasionally, fat grafting may also be advised in order to further enhance breast shape and symmetry.
+Occasionally, fat grafting may also be advised in order to further address breast shape and symmetry.
 If you feel your breasts are too large, Dr Layt may suggest a breast reduction, which is also capable of providing a degree of “lift” to the breasts.
 Dr Layt will talk with you about your concerns and help you determine the best option for your unique needs.

 What are the Benefits of Breast Lift Surgery?

-Breast lift surgery can significantly renew the appearance of the breasts by:
+Breast lift surgery can modify the appearance of the breasts by:

-• Reducing excess, inelastic skin and tightening the remainder to create firmer, smoother results
+• Reducing excess, inelastic skin and tightening the remaining skin

-• Lifting the breasts and nipples to a higher location, which can present a more youthful projection
+• Lifting the breasts and nipples to a higher location, which can present more breast projection

 • Centralising the location of the nipples